nus-cs2113-AY2425S1/ip/docs/README.md

 ## Deleting task

-Allow users to input index of task to be removed from the list and update the new total number of task in the list
+Allow users to input index of task to be removed from the list and update the new total number of task in the list and outputs the task that is deleted.

 Example: `delete 4`